claceio/docs/content/docs/Plugins/Overview/index.md

 ## Response Handling

-All plugin API calls return a `response` structure.
+All plugin API calls return a `plugin_response` structure.
 The fields in this are

 - `error` The error message string, empty string if no error
 - `error_code` The error code integer, zero if no error